 Business Management vs. Business Administration: Specializations

-Most programs, whether they're management or administration-focused, will offer some sort of specialization that students can choose from.
-This even goes for management degree programs that are focused intently on the management proficiency.
+Whether they're management or administration-focused, most business programs will offer specializations students can choose from.
+Even management degree programs focused intently on management proficiency may provide students with various concentration options.
 You'll still be able to take a set of specialized courses in accounting (for example) if you so choose.

 For example, students who pursue a business management degree would take the Core 5.
 They then would take additional courses focused on management such as human resources management, project management, operations management, and business leadership.
 Once complete, they can also choose a specialization.
-This specialization could very well be management or advanced management where they'll learn about decision-making and advanced management theory.
-However, they could also choose a specialization such as marketing where they'll learn about pricing theory, consumer behavior, demand analysis, advertising and promotion management, market segments, and more.
+This specialization could very well be management or advanced management, where they'll learn about decision-making and advanced management theory.
+However, they could also choose a concentration like marketing, where they'll learn about pricing theory, consumer behavior, demand analysis, advertising and promotion management, market segments, and more.

-If a student elected a specialization in entrepreneurship, courses might include small business accounting, business law, business plan writing, capitalization and investment, supply chain management and purchasing, contracts and procurement, and more.
-A human resources management specialization might include courses related to attracting and retaining talent, total compensation packages, workforce development and training, and employee care.
+Suppose a student elected a specialization in entrepreneurship.
+In that case, courses might include small business accounting, business law, business plan writing, capitalization and investment, supply chain management and purchasing, contracts and procurement, and more.
+A human resources management specialization, on the other hand, might include courses related to attracting and retaining talent, total compensation packages, workforce development and training, and employee care.

 Business Management vs. Business Administration: Career Paths